mountcitrus/twilio-sheets/README.md

 ### Environment Variables

-Click * *Environment Variables* *.
+Click *Environment Variables*.

-As you will see, your Twilio function is associated with a specific Google sheet.
-When your function makes a HTTP request to your sheet, it includes your Twilio Credentials in the header.
+Your Twilio function will ultimately be associated with a specific Google sheet.
+When your function makes a HTTP request to your sheet, it includes your Twilio credentials in the header.
 Your credentials are then validated by your sheet as a security precaution.

 > [!IMPORTANT]
 > The option to "Add my Twilio Credentials to ENV" must be enabled.